Pediatric

 • Meet all eligibility requirements to be employed as a practicing clinician within Brooks Rehabilitation

-• Demonstrate eligibility for membership within the APTA
+• Demonstrate membership within the APTA